aanderse/LdapRecord.com/source/docs/laravel-auth.md

 ../my-application/app/Scopes/AccountingScope.php
 ```

-With this scope, we want to only allow members of an Active Directory group named: `Accounting`:
+With this scope, we want to only allow members of an ActiveDirectory group named: `Accounting`:

 ```php
 namespace App\Scopes;